mozilla-services/socorro/docs/spec_crashreport.rst

 ..
 Note::

-   The Socorro processor treats the name ``upload_file_minidump`` as the minidump of the crashing process.
+   The Socorro processor treats the file with the name ``upload_file_minidump`` as the minidump of the crashing process.
 It extracts information from it and that's what shows up on Crash Stats.

-   If you're writing your own crash reporter client, you should make sure to set the name for dump for the crash report as ``upload_file_minidump``.
+   If you're writing your own crash reporter client, you should make sure to set the name for the minidump of the crashing process as ``upload_file_minidump``.

 Collector response